Leafwing-Studios/fop-rules/docs/character-options/classes/shaman.md

 In addition, your concentration is no longer tested when you lose life due to taking damage of the type associated with your Domain.

-# Speak for the Beasts
+# Lay of the Land

-At level 2, you learn to speak on behalf of the voiceless beasts of the world, communicating with them directly so you can understand their concerns.
-You are able to communicate verbally with any creature that would not normally be capable of language.
-These creatures may not be very intelligent, and do not become unusually friendly to you as a result of this ability.

-In addition, you now have advantage on any skill checks made that involve working directly with animals (but not monsters), including social skill checks made to influence them.
+At level 2, you learn to tap into the primal energy of the land; allowing you to gain a high-level overview of the nearest font of power.

+You gain access to the Commune downtime activity.
+When you use this downtime activity, you learn the following facts about the nearest font of power:

+- the elements it is associated with
+- the zones that make up the font, their connections and their danger level
+- any font-level vantages, which modify the rules of the game for creatures in that font of power

+You may also make a Focus (Fontcraft) skill check at this time.
+You learn information about the font's origin, status and goals based on the result of your skill check according to the worldspeaker's discretion.
+You may repeat this skill check each time that you complete the Commune downtime activity.

 ## Regeneration